Have you driven around the countryside to see beautiful bright yellow sunflowers growing in a field? And wondered, “why is a sunflower yellow?”

 The blonde strawberry sunflower has rose-pink color petals.
 The tips have a yellowish-lemon tint and red circle inside the bland.

 The dark black circle inside gives a unique look.
 It’s suitable for decoration and cutting.

 Solar flare sunflower has small size bloom.
 It has a very bright yellow tint at the tip and bright red color around the middle.
 The overgrown dark center patch makes it look like a solar eclipse.

 The giant Sungold is also known as a double-blooming sunflower.
 Honestly, it doesn’t look like a typical sunflower but appears to be the larger version of dandelion.
 A full-grown plant can reach up to six feet tall, and the blooms can reach eight inches.

-Italian white is a light-colored sunflower that is quite tall but doesn't have bright, flashy color.
-It grows four inches’ white bloom with yellowish tint inside the flower.
+Italian white is a light-colored sunflower that is quite tall but doesn’t have bright, flashy color.
+It grows four inches’ white bloom with a yellowish tint inside the flower.
 It raises many flowers throughout the growing season.